Has marketing missed the mark?

 Challenger Marketing Example

-In fact, Women’s Ministry Directors were even calling Group Publishing to get more copies of the direct mail piece to use as invitations after they purchased the Group Retreat Kit.
+In fact, Women’s Ministry Directors were even calling Group to get more copies of the direct mail piece to use as invitations after they purchased the Group Retreat Kit.

 The campaign was followed up by matching the website to the style and messaging of the direct mail piece.
 Is it a perfect Challenger marketing piece?
 Probably not, but it challenged the status quo in a way that women in ministry could relate to, so I would call that a success.

-Stop Asking Your Prospects Why!
+Sales Questions: Stop Asking Prospects Why!

 Why QuestionsGetting deeper in conversations is a problem many people deal with.
 If you are struggling with this in your conversations, then perhaps you need to consider HOW you are asking your questions, not WHY.
 Huh?